rlawrenc/cosc_304/labs/setup/README.md

 # Environment Setup

-Most of the lab assignments require running a database on your computer.
+Some of the lab assignments require running a database on your computer.
 These database systems are run using Docker that supports virtual containers so that the software does not have to be directly installed on your computer.

 ## Install Docker Desktop